paolo-pr/laav/README.md

 ## TODO

 * Improve the compile-time error messages, for inconsistent pipes, with more static_assert(...) calls.
-* Add OPUS audio support (which could improve the Optimum Latency Streaming System too, avoiding the 2-frames latency introduced by the AAC encoder)
 * Add a RTSP/RTP streaming server.
 * Windows port (basically, it will consist in creating Windows based classes corresponding to the ALSAGrabber and V4L2Grabber classes, with the same API, and few other things: any contribution is welcome!).
 * MPEGTS-MJPEG is currently NOT supported.